Josh Mason: 2019

-He stayed at Lanan Racing for the 2019 season, competing as the team's sole full-time entrant.
+Mason stayed at Lanan Racing for the 2019 season, competing as the team's sole full-time entrant.
 Despite this, Mason would manage to score three podiums in reverse-grid races, including a victory at Donington Park, where he overtook poleman Pavan Ravishankar at the Safety car restart.
-The Briton ended up twelfth in the standings in a season that, given his lack of overall experience, he described as "having gone well".
+Mason ended up twelfth in the standings in a season that, given his lack of overall experience, he described as "having gone well".

 2020

 Once again, Mason remained with the same team in 2020, this time racing alongside Piers Prior and Bart Horsten.
 Having been unable to prepare adequately for the season due to living with a high-risk individual at the height of the COVID-19 pandemic, Mason only scored a sole podium at Donington and finished 16th in the championship, behind both of his teammates.

 Euroformula Open

 2021

 Mason racing in the 2021 Euroformula Open at the Red Bull Ring.

 For 2021, Mason moved to the Euroformula Open Championship, driving for Double R Racing.
 His best result came at a wet Hungaroring, finishing fourth, as he ended up ninth in the standings, significantly ahead of rookie teammate Zdeněk Chovanec.